tashian/multiverse/README.md

 ### shuffle\_unlocked\_layers

-Like iTunes for your Photoshop, this shuffles all unlocked layers in the active document.
+Like iTunes for Adobe Photoshop, this shuffles all unlocked layers in the active document.
 This will not move layers outside of layer sets, but will shuffle layers within them.